First publishedin World Highways

 The DigiSim system developed by TRL offers a sophisticated driving simulation package for research purposes

 The DigiCar simulator uses a Peugeot 3008 SUV, a common model on the UK road network.
-The engine of the vehicle has been removed, with a sophisticated computing package installed instead in the engine bay.
+The engine of the vehicle has been removed, replaced by a sophisticated computing package in the engine bay.
 Meanwhile the suspension system has also been replaced by a series of actuators to simulate motion for the user.

 Ryan Robbins, senior human factors researcher at TRL explained, “It runs at a high frequency, recording data at 20Hz.
 The simulator is recording every interaction between the driver and the vehicle.
 It lets you drill down into any aspect of driver performance.”